Domestic Assault and Domestic Violence

-West Chester Domestic Assault Attorney
+Domestic Assault Attorney in Lancaster PA

 At Ciccarelli Law Offices, we know that your future is at stake.
 We have represented dozens of individuals across Pennsylvania who have faced domestic violence charges, and we know what you’re up against.
 If convicted, you face prison time, fines, and a mark on your permanent record that can deny you opportunities including certain rights.
 We can aggressively fight to defend your from these outcomes.